What Kind of Wine Should You Serve?

 All kinds of red wines make for classic favorites.
 You can never really go wrong with it.
 This is especially a great option if you’re serving meats and cheese.
-Your focus is that the meat and wine choice must complement each other; instead of overpowering your palette.
-To make this simpler, consider this: the leaner the red meat, the lighter the red wine.
+Your focus is that the meat and wine choice must compliment each other; instead of overpowering your palette.
+To make this simple, consider this: the leaner the red meat, the lighter the red wine.
 A prime rib will pair beautifully with strong and high tannin wine that have a bold and acidic taste.
 Consider the Chianti Classico red wine or the Chianti Classico Riserva for this.
 The wine is produced from the region’s best Sangiovese grapes.

 On the other hand, if you’re serving lamb, the light and delicate texture demands a rather smooth red wine with lighter tannin.

-Unless your guests are passionate about the bold and strong textures of red wine, consider in Chardonnay for a buttery, lighter and zestier wine choice.
+Unless your guests are passionate about the bold and strong textures of red wine, consider a Chardonnay for a buttery, lighter and zestier wine choice.
 This kind of wine works best for first course meals, white meats, fresh cheeses and fish-based courses.
 And if you are expecting some light-drinkers or younger guests, lighter is always better for the first time.